Edmund Ansin

 Edmund N. Ansin (March 9, 1936 – July 26, 2020) was an American billionaire and co-founder of Sunbeam Television.
 He was credited with being an innovator in the television news industry, breaking away from the conventional mold that had been used by other independent stations.
-His approach ended up being a success, first in Miami and then in Boston.
+His approach ended up being a success, first in Miami, and then Boston.

 Early life and education

-Ansin was born to a Jewish family, in Worcester, Massachusetts, and raised in nearby Athol, Massachusetts.
+Ansin was born to a Jewish family in Worcester, Massachusetts, and raised in nearby Athol, Massachusetts.
 In 1936, his father, Sidney D. Ansin, the son of a Ukrainian immigrant, founded Anwelt Shoe, a shoe manufacturing business in Fitchburg, Massachusetts.
 He moved the family to Florida in 1941.
 His parents were the founding members of Temple Beth Sholom in Miami Beach.
 Ansin was sent back to Massachusetts for preparatory school at Phillips Academy, Andover.
 After two years at Harvard University, he graduated in 1957 from the University of Pennsylvania with a BS in economics.
 His brother is former Massachusetts commerce commissioner Ronald Ansin.
 Ronald bought Anwelt Shoe from his father in 1966.

 Career

 In 1962, Ansin and his father formed Sunbeam Television Corporation after Sidney Ansin purchased the license for Miami's NBC-affiliated television station, WCKT, for $3.4 million.
 Ed Ansin became an executive vice president at Sunbeam; after his father's death in 1971, he became Sunbeam's president.
 WCKT changed its call letters to WSVN in 1983, and at the end of 1988, WSVN lost its affiliation with NBC and Ansin, after rebuking then CBS chairman Laurence Tisch's offer to purchase the station, found himself without network affiliation.
 The station affiliated with the up-start Fox network, and supplemented its local news broadcasts with content from the newly launched CNN satellite network.
 Rather than follow the conventional approach used by successful independent stations (morning kids' shows, afternoon game shows, evening movies, and syndicated sitcoms), Ansin instead decided to focus on news.
 Instead of dry and stoic presentation, he and his news director, Joel Cheatwood, created the now ubiquitous 'Miami News style' with fast-paced reporting, crime-led stories, live breaking coverage, and pretty presenters.
 "If it bleeds, it leads" became an industry catch phrase.
 The approach was wildly successful and WSVN news soon became the market leader.
 WSVN reported $96 million in revenues in 2011.

 In 1993, Ansin bought Boston's WHDH Channel 7.
 He shortened the time spent on individual news stories, relied heavily on video and audio effects, and emphasized "on-the-spot" reporting.
 In 2006, Sunbeam Television purchased Boston's WLVI, an affiliate for The CW, from Tribune Broadcasting.

 Sunbeam Properties, a subsidiary of Sunbeam Television, developed the 400 acre Miramar Park of Commerce, the largest business park in Broward County.

-In March 2025, it was announced that Ansin would be inducted posthumously to the Massachusetts Broadcasters Hall of Fame in June 2025 and would also be honored with that organization's Pioneer Award.
+In March 2025, it was announced that Ansin would be inducted posthumously to the Massachusetts Broadcasters Hall of Fame in June 2025, and also honored with that organization's Pioneer Award.